eljefe303030/Melius/README.md

 ## Changelog

-**3.2.0**
+**3.3.0**

-**This will need a new game/save if coming from 3.1.0 but will be safe save from 3.2.0 Beta and Release Candidate**
+**Save game safe if updating from 3.2.0.
+Will need a new game if updating from 3.1.0 or older**

-* Visual improvements
-* Minor bug fixes
-* Optional easier combat
-* New weapons
-* Improved gun combat
+Hotfix release to address a CTD

+* Extra spacesuit skins
-* Additional MO2 'Performance Friendly' profile
+* Additional missions
-* Save games are now stored in `\Users\YOURUSERNAME\Documents\My Games\Starfield\Saves` to enable easy switching between profiles
-* Removed some city overhaul mods due to conflicts with other mods.
-I will work on adding city overhauls in a future release.
+* Some audio and visual changes/improvements
+* Changed some default game settings

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)